 North Carolina's Strategic Transportation Corridors

-regions of the state and to key markets outside of the state.
+regions of the state and to key markets outside the state.

 The transportation facilities and services within

-the corridors connect centers of economic activity considered to be of
+the corridors connect centers of economic activity of

 strategic corridors are considered the state’s highest priority when